matejchalk/better-enums/README.md

 ### Creating enums

-#### Basic enums
+#### Simple enums

-Import the `Enum` callable object to create a basic enum and infer its union type with the `InferValue` utility type:
+Import the `Enum` callable object to create a simple enum and infer its union type with the `InferValue` utility type:

 ```ts
 import { Enum, type InferValue } from 'better-enums';